Spirit Airlines passenger banned for life after vaping on flight

 “It’s a private business that can ban customers at their own leisure,” Rivarde said.

 “It’s like telling you not to come back to the restaurant.
-Once he was on the ground, he was cooperative with our deputies so he didn’t face any criminal charges,” he continued.
+Once he was on the ground, he was cooperative with our deputies so he didn’t face any criminal charges.”

 Vaping apparently wasn’t his only problem.